 Some religious Transhumanists refer to themselves as Transfigurists.
 The term “transfigurism” denotes advocacy for change in form.
 And it alludes to sacred stories from many religious traditions.
 Those include the Universal Form of Krishna in Hinduism, the Radiant Face of Moses in Judaism, the Wakening of Gautama Buddha in Buddhism, the Transfiguration of Jesus Christ and the Rapture in Christianity, and the Translation of the Three Nephites and the Day of Transfiguration in Mormonism.

-[Thanks for reading!
-You might also like “A Brief History of the Mormon Transhumanist Association”.]
+If you like these thoughts, you might also like “A Brief History of the Mormon Transhumanist Association.”